nflverse/nflreadpy/docs/betting/compliance.md

 own logger instances to capture compliance violations, rejected allocations, or validation discards and forward them to SIEM tooling.

+`PortfolioManager` emits `portfolio.rejected` warnings with a `reason` and, for compliance failures, a structured `reasons` list describing each policy breach.
+Likewise, `OddsIngestionService` populates `compliance_reasons` on `ingestion.discarded` records whenever quotes are filtered out by the compliance engine, making it easy to attribute rejections to specific jurisdiction or credential gaps.

 ## Putting It Together

 ```python